-- 1. The term "this code," or "the code," where used in the provisions of Chapter 1, in Chapters 2 through 35 of the IBC or in the state amendments to the IBC, means the USBC, unless the context clearly indicates otherwise. - 2.
-The term "this code" or "the code" where used in a code or standard referenced in the IBC, means that code or standard, unless the context clearly indicates otherwise.
+- 1. The term "this code," or "the code," where used in the provisions of Chapter 1, in Chapters 2 35 of the IBC or in the state amendments to the IBC means the USBC, unless the context clearly indicates otherwise. - 2.
+The term "this code," or "the code," where used in a code or standard referenced in the IBC means that code or standard, unless the context clearly indicates otherwise. - 3.
+The use of notes in Chapter 1 is to provide information only and shall not be construed as changing the meaning of any code provision.

-- 3. The use of notes in Chapter 1 is to provide information only and shall not be construed as changing the meaning of any code provision. - 4.
-Notes in the IBC, in the codes and standards referenced in the IBC, and in the state amendments to the IBC, may modify the content of a related provision and shall be considered to be a valid part of the provision, unless the context clearly indicates otherwise. - 5.
-References to International Codes and standards, where used in this code, include state amendments made to those International Codes and standards in the VCC.

-101.6 Order of precedence.
-The provisions of this code shall be used as follows:

-- 1. The provisions of Chapter 1 of this code supersede any provisions of Chapters 2 through 35 of the IBC that address the same subject matter and impose differing requirements. - 2.
+- 4. Notes in the IBC, in the codes and standards referenced in the IBC and in the state amendments to the IBC may modify the content of a related provision and shall be considered to be a valid part of the provision, unless the context clearly indicates otherwise. - 5.
+References to International Codes and standards, where used in this code, include state amendments made to those International Codes and standards in the VCC. - F. Section 101.6 Order of precedence.
+The provisions of this code shall be used as follows: - 1.
+The provisions of Chapter 1 of this code supersede any provisions of Chapters 2 35 of the IBC that address the same subject matter and impose differing requirements. - 2.
 The provisions of Chapter 1 of this code supersede any provisions of the codes and standards referenced in the IBC that address the same subject matter and impose differing requirements. - 3.
-The state amendments to the IBC supersede any provisions of Chapters 2 through 35 of the IBC that address the same subject matter and impose differing requirements. - 4.
+The state amendments to the IBC supersede any provisions of Chapters 2 35 of the IBC that address the same subject matter and impose differing requirements. - 4.
 The state amendments to the IBC supersede any provisions of the codes and standards referenced in the IBC that address the same subject matter and impose differing requirements. - 5.
-The provisions of Chapters 2 through 35 of the IBC supersede any provisions of the codes and standards referenced in the IBC that address the same subject matter and impose differing requirements. - 6.
-The provisions of the National Electrical Code (NEC), Virginia Mechanical Code (VMC), Virginia Plumbing Code (VPC), and Virginia Fuel Gas Code (VFGC) supersede any provisions of the Virginia Energy Conservation Code (VECC) that address the same subject matter and impose differing requirements. - 7.
-The provisions of Chapters 2 through 10 and 12 through 44 of the VRC supersede any provisions of Chapter 11 of the VRC that address the same subject matter and impose differing requirements

-101.7 Administrative provisions.
+The provisions of Chapters 2 35 of the IBC supersede any provisions of the codes and standards referenced in the IBC that address the same subject matter and impose differing requirements. - 6.
+The provisions of the NEC, VMC, VPC, and VFGC supersede any provisions of the VECC that address the same subject matter and impose differing requirements. - 7.
+The provisions of Chapters 2 through 10 and 12 through 44 of the VRC supersede any provisions of Chapter 11 of the VRC that address the same subject matter and impose differing requirements. - G. Section 101.7 Administrative provisions.
 The provisions of Chapter 1 establish administrative requirements, which include provisions relating to the scope of the code, enforcement, fees, permits, inspections and disputes.
-Any provisions of Chapters 2 through 35 of the IBC or any provisions of the codes and standards referenced in the IBC that address the same subject matter and impose differing requirements are deleted and replaced by the provisions of Chapter 1.
+Any provisions of Chapters 2 35 of the IBC or any provisions of the codes and standards referenced in the IBC that address the same subject matter and impose differing requirements are deleted and replaced by the provisions of Chapter 1.
 Further, any administrative requirements contained in the state amendments to the IBC shall be given the same precedence as the provisions of Chapter 1.
-Notwithstanding the provisions of this subsection, where administrative requirements of Chapters 2 through 35 of the IBC or of the codes and standards referenced in the IBC are specifically identified as valid administrative requirements in Chapter 1 of this code or in the state amendments to the IBC, then such requirements are not deleted and replaced.
+Notwithstanding the above, where administrative requirements of Chapters 2 35 of the IBC or of the codes and standards referenced in the IBC are specifically identified as valid administrative requirements in Chapter 1 of this code or in the state amendments to the IBC, then such requirements are not deleted and replaced.